mrekin/detectron2_cpu_img/README.md

 * simple web service, which get image as input and returns detectron2 Segmentation result, exif info and etc (Python/Flask)
 * simple web page to test service

+Simple web page with this docker in backend https://regim.online

 # Note
 I don't find 'ready to use' solution for my task (detect objects/segments on image) so I had to build it